himilo123/Ibm-applied-data-science-capstone/README.md

 # IBM Data Science Capstone Project - SpaceX

+This  capstone is the 10th and the final chapter of IBM aplied data science certificate

 ![success](https://user-images.githubusercontent.com/94101874/208850464-294199ad-5824-49ff-9453-5887fd66cd4a.gif)

-this  capstone is the 10th and the final chapter of IBM aplied data science certificate

 # Background